 You might be able to rent our studio space in your area at:

-The Yards Collective provides a platform for community engagement and networking in the local art scene.
-First Friday exhibitions, curated showcases, seminars, public critiques, and private rentals are also held at the gallery space and lounge.
+The Yards Collective provides a platform for community engagement and networking in the local art scene while first Friday exhibitions, curated showcases, seminars, public critiques, and private rentals are also held at the gallery space and lounge.

-The Hungerford Building is home to many talented artists and companies and is located diagonally across the street from the Public Market, near the intersection of North Goodman and East Main Streets.
-It is a member of the Public Market Business District and the Neighborhood of the Arts.
+Home to many talented artists and companies The Hungerford Building is located diagonally across the street from the Public Market near the intersection of North Goodman and East Main Streets and it is a member of the Public Market Business District and the Neighborhood of the Arts.

 The Main Street Artists Gallery & Studio is a collection of artist friends that have a common interest in being creative.